edumserrano/markdown-link-check-output-parser/docs/dev-notes/workflows/README.md

 # GitHub worflows

-There are two workflows setup on this repo:
+There are four workflows setup on this repo:

 <!-- the &nbsp; is a trick to expand the width of the table column.
 You add as many &nbsp; as required to get the width you want. -->
 | Worflow &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; | Status and link                                                                                                                                                                                                                                                                                   | Description                                                                    |